Leonardo-Boss/suckless-site/suckless.org/community.md

 Mailing lists
 -------------

-* `dev@suckless.org` - for dwm/dmenu/st/... users, development discussion, bug reports, patches, and general discussion
+* `dev@suckless.org` - for dwm/dmenu/st/... users, development discussion, bug reports and general discussion
-* `hackers@suckless.org` - commit messages and diffs from all suckless projects are posted here, and can be replied to
+* `hackers@suckless.org` - for patches.
+Commit messages and diffs from all suckless projects are posted here, and can be replied to.
+* `news@suckless.org` - for release news
-* `wiki@suckless.org` - for discussion about wiki, also automatic wiki commit messages are posted here.
+* `wiki@suckless.org` - for discussion about the wiki, also automatic wiki commit messages are posted here.

 ### Best practice